Generative midtended cognition and Artificial Intelligence. Thinging with thinging things: Introduction

-{You are surrounded by colleagues in a conference.
-You are about to explain your opinion about the French philosopher Gilles Deleuze: ``He is very inspiring, but his writing is too \ldots'', ---you can't quite find the right word, ``... abstruse'' says your colleague, ``yeah, his writing is too abstruse (thanks)'' you continue.
+You are surrounded by colleagues in a conference.
+You are about to explain your opinion about the French philosopher Gilles Deleuze: ``He is very inspiring, but his writing is too \ldots'', ---you can't quite find the right word, ``\ldots\ abstruse'' says your colleague, ``yeah, his writing is too abstruse (thanks)'' you continue.
 That is the word you needed, the one you wanted but could not find.
 You do in fact hold the opinion that Deleuze is abstruse, you simply could not generate the sentence fluently, and you completed it by accepting the offered suggestion.
 You made it yours.
 At the current pace of evolution of generative technologies, it is not unreasonable to suggest a scenario in which similar conversations are increasingly generated (suggested) by AI (instead of your colleagues).
 How would this be possible?
 What kind of cognitive process would this be?
 How are this and parallel scenarios different to any technologically or socially extended cognitive processes we experienced before?
-How should we characterize them?}
+How should we characterize them?

-{Generative technologies, and Large Language Models in particular (systems like ChatGPT, Gemini, Llama, Mixtral, Claude, etc.), are deeply transforming }{agency}{.
-In a recent article, Barandiaran and Almendros }{(2024)}{~}{introduce the concept of }{midtention}{~to characterize the type of hybrid ``intentional'' agency that can result from a deep integration between human and LLM interaction:~~~~~~~~}
+Generative technologies, and Large Language Models in particular (systems like ChatGPT, Gemini, Llama, Mixtral, Claude, etc.), are deeply transforming agency.
+In a recent article, \citet{BarandiAran2024arxiv} introduce the concept of \textit{midtension} to characterize the type of hybrid ``intentional'' agency that can result from a deep integration between human and LLM interaction: